 Inside: This monarch caterpillar craft is fun and easy for preschool and up.

 A spring thunderstorm knocked out our power this morning, and suddenly it looked like we were done with distance learning for the day.
 It was a great excuse to get crafting.
-We pulled out the watercolors and created a fun tape resist monarch caterpillar craft.
+There are lots of great caterpillar crafts out there, but we had something specific in mind… We pulled out the watercolors and created a fun tape resist monarch caterpillar craft.

 When we raised a monarch butterfly from a chrysalis that we found on milkweed in our yard, the kids had tons of questions.
 I knew the answers to most of them, but I had to go reading about monarch butterflies to learn more.